AnjiaYe/pdfMinerPlus/README.md

 ## Current Status

-The project currently hosts a prototype web service designed to support the described workflow.
+The project currently hosts a prototype web application designed to support the described workflow.
 We are actively working on developing a more user-friendly version for public release.
 Stay tuned for updates!

 ## Collaboration Opportunities

-We are open to collaboration and welcome individuals interested in testing the prototype workflow and contributing to its improvement.
-If you are interested in participating, please contact directly at [anjia.ye@utas.edu.au](mailto:anjia.ye@utas.edu.au).
+We are open to collaboration and welcome researchers interested in testing the prototype application.
+If you are interested in participating, please contact us directly at [anjia.ye@utas.edu.au](mailto:anjia.ye@utas.edu.au).
 By participating, you agree to share input prompts and outputs to help further develop this project.

 ## Use Cases